-The dipping soba options are our favorite, partially because they're also the most fun.
+The dipping soba options are our favorite, partially because they’re also the most fun.
 You get to cook your noodles and concoct a soup after.
 Look at you, working away.
 Accomplishing so much.
-We love the spicy Mera Mera with chili oil and minced chicken, and the Chicken Meatball or Pork Kimchi are good options too.
+We love the spicy Mera Mera with chili oil and minced chicken.
+The Chicken Meatball or Pork Kimchi are good options, too.

 These are your soup options - more on par with what you’d get from a typical ramen or soba, and it just comes down to preference.
 Adding an egg or tempura flakes recommended.

-Surprise: the desserts here are also kind of amazing.
+Surprise: the desserts here are also amazing.
 This one is frozen coconut milk with tiny tapioca balls and frozen berries.
 So good.

 Genius.
 Concentrated green tea, on top of green tea ice cream.
 Also covered in corn flakes.